kata198/usrsvc/README.rst

 usrsvc
 ======

-A user service manager.
+A service manager for running/managing/monitoring/auto-restarting daemons and services at the user (non-root) level

 Intended for managing services/daemons running as service account users.

 Design